tdube04/EPZ_ReportGeneration/README.md

 The issue at hand is as follows:
 Failing to download a pdf with the data from the table rather than downloading from the form.

 Since am failing to implement the above issue.
-I have thought of passing the table row data to the form above (sort of like you want to update but instead want to download) and then clicking the download button.
+I have thought of passing the table row data(Candidate information) to the form above (sort of like you want to update but instead want to download) and then clicking the download button.
 I know this will work but failing to pass the data to the form.